mixpanel/docs/pages/docs/features/sessions.md

 Session ID Property is set to `session_id`

-1. A user performs “Event A” at 11:15 pm with the `session_id` property set to value `456` and triggering the “Session Start” event.
+1. A user performs "Event A" at 11:15 pm with the `session_id` property set to value `456` and triggering the "Session Start" event.
-2. They then wait 30 minutes and perform “Event B” at 11:45 pm.
+2. They then wait 30 minutes and perform "Event B" at 11:45 pm.
-3. Since all sessions are reset at midnight, when the user performs “Event C” at 12:15 am, it triggers new “Session End” and "Session Start" events despite the `session_id` value remaining constant.
-The "Session End" time is the time that “Event B” was performed resulting in a session length of 30 minutes for “Session 1”.
+3. Since all sessions are reset at midnight, when the user performs "Event C" at 12:15 am, it triggers new "Session End" and "Session Start" events despite the `session_id` value remaining constant.
+The "Session End" time is the time that "Event B" was performed resulting in a session length of 30 minutes for "Session 1".
-4. The user then waits 15 minutes and performs “Event D” at 12:30am.
+4. The user then waits 15 minutes and performs "Event D" at 12:30am.
 5. Assuming the next event has a different `session_id` or no other events occur before the second day ends, then another "Session End" event will be triggered.
 The time of the "Session End" is the last event performed at 12:30 am.
-Therefore the session length for “Session 2” is 15 minutes.
+Therefore the session length for "Session 2" is 15 minutes.

 ##### Example 2